Tejas-v-krishna/neopa/README.md

 Using this extension, users will get full marks in exams, tests, placements, courses.

+`Note:` Avoid attempting the test before the date specified in the Google form.
+Doing so will reduce your remaining tests by one. you can only attempt the maximum number of tests specified in the Google form.

 ## Features

 - **Supported**: Supports all types of tests (MCQs, Coding, etc.).